ros2/design/articles/141_static_remapping.md

 #### Order of Applying Remapping Rules

-Rules for changing a default namespace or the name of the node get applied first before any other rule.
+Remapping rules are applied in the following order:

+1. Node name remapping
+1. Namespace remapping
+1. All other rules

-All other rules are applied in the order in which the user gave them.
+Within each category, the rules are applied in the order in which the user gave them.

-**Example:**
+**Example of topic/service remapping order:**

 - a node uses a name `/foo/bar`
 - a user gives the node a rule `/*/*:=/asdf` and then `/foo/bar:=fizzbuzz`
 - the final name is `/asdf` because the name did not match the second rule after being remapped by the first rule

+**Example of node/namespace remapping order:**

+- A node has name `talker`
+- A user gives the rules `talker:__ns:=/my_namespace` then `talker:__node:=foo`
+- The final namespace is the default `/` because the node name remap is applied before the namespace remap

+**Example of a default and node specific namespace remap:**

+- A node has name `talker`
+- A user gives the rules `talker:__ns:=/foo` then `__ns:=/bar`
+- talker's namespace is `/foo` because that rule was given first

 ### Applications of the syntax